 Salmonella is occasionally detected in dogs and cats and in reptiles in Norway, but the number of detected cases in dogs and cats has decreased slightly in the last few years.
-Only a few cases are detected annually in the diagnostic services at the NVI, and only a few cases are reported to the Food Safety Authority.
-In Sweden, the number of cases of Salmonella in cats was almost 1200 in 2018 (report SVA).
-The reasons for the large difference in occurrence of Salmonella infections in Swedish versus Norwegian cats are not known.
+A reoccurrence of a monophasic Salmonella Typhimurium at an equine hospital resulted in two infected horses in 2019.
+The hospital had an outbreak with the same strain in 2018, and rigorous testing of hospitalized horses revealed the reoccurrence early.
+Nevertheless, a large number of contact horses (>200) were tested as part of the follow up.
+In the last years only a few cases of salmonellosis in animals are detected annually in the diagnostic services at the NVI, and only a few cases are reported to the Food Safety Authority.

 In 2017, an exemption was made for 19 species on the general ban on import and marketing of reptiles in Norway.
 Reptiles frequently carry Salmonella and may pose a source of infection to humans.
-In 2018, 21 samples from reptiles were analysed for Salmonella at the NVI and 19 of them were positive.

 Salmonella Typhimurium can sometimes be detected from wild birds and hedgehogs in Norway.
 Contamination of food and water by these animals may lead to infection of humans.

 Feed given to domestic animals in Norway is generally free from Salmonella in Norway, but Salmonella is sometimes detected in feed factories, especially those producing fish feed.
 Continued surveillance of Salmonella in animals, feed and food is necessary for early detection, to facilitate control and to sustain the beneficial situation with respect to Salmonella in Norway.